Petersburg • East • Southeast • West • MonumentsMarkers • FactsTimeline

 Monument to Confederate Major General William Mahone

-William Mahoney was a civil engineer and railroad president before the war.
+William Mahoney was a native of Petrsburg.
+Before the war he was a civil engineer and railroad president.
 He became colonel of the 6th Virginia Infantry and was then promoted to brigadier general in 1861.
-He took over a division in May of 1864 and was promoted to major general after his heroic defense of The Crater.
 He fought in all the actions of the Army of Northern Virginia and was with Lee at Appomattox.

 Mahone was a small man of about five and a half feet and around one hundred pounds.
 When his wife, Otelia, was told that he had been wounded at the Second Battle of Manassas but that it had only been a flesh wound she replied, “Now I know it is serious, for William has no flesh whatsoever.”